yoonwonj/covid19_web-scraped_loneliness_corpus/README.md

 It is collected using Pushift API (https://github.com/pushshift/api).

 The full dataset will only be open to those who are willing to
-1) sign a data usage and sharing agreement
+1) Sign a data usage and sharing agreement
-2) use it for research purpose, along with the full citation of the paper.
+2) Use it for research purpose, along with the full citation of the paper.

 Contact the author for further instructions on how to get the access to the full data.